 Buying some specialty round from a designer means you’ll pay a higher spread for the pleasure of looking at a skull on the back of your gold coins.
 Likewise, if you’re planning to internationalize your gold at some point, no gold dealer in Hong Kong or Singapore will want some piece of gold with a skull.

 Similarly, I recommend avoiding special edition mint coins, like the Canadian wood buffalo or moose coins.
 You’re paying an extra premium over the price of the metal that may not be able to be recovered if the dealer you want to sell to doesn’t care about the limited edition.

 Why Is There a Spread on Precious Metals?

 Gold price: Buy physical gold today

 My friends in Singapore explain it this way…

-Precious metals and bullion products in physical form often have a higher price than the spot-price.
-The spot-price is the price for which someone can buy certificates or futures on the commodity exchange.
-It is, however, mathematically impossible — based on the paper market volume traded, for these so called paper metal products — to be fully backed by physical precious metals.
+Precious metals and bullion products in physical form often have a higher price than the spot price.
+The spot price is the price at which someone can buy certificates or gold futures on the commodity exchange.
+So it’s better if you’re owning physical gold.
+It is, however, mathematically impossible — based on the paper market volume traded, for these so-called paper metal products — to be fully backed by physical precious metals.